ddteeter/electronics-project-tracker/README.md

-# Electronics Project Tracker
+# Guitar Pedal Project Tracker

-This project is designed to handle some basic housekeeping projects with electronics projects (in my case, guitar pedal).
+This project is designed to handle some basic housekeeping projects with guitar pedal projects.
 It seeks to solve the following problems:

 - Organize active and interesting projects.
 - Process build or BOM docs, storing the parsed BOM, templates, and instructions.